-I have read this document, ur sign it voluntarily. nderstand that I give up substantial rights s by signing it and knowing this, l agree to participate knowing g the risks and conditions involved and so o entirely upon my own free will.
-Participants Name Participants Signature Date Witness Name Parent/Guardian Signature (If participant less than 18 y. o Date old)
+I have read this document, understand that I give up substantial rights by signing it and knowing this, sign it voluntarily.

+I agree to participate knowing the risks and conditions involved and so entirely upon my own free will.

+Participants Name Participants Signature Date

+Witness Name Parent/Guardian Signature Date

+(If participant less than 18 y. o Jiu)